jparevalo/bc-consorcio/README.md

 ___
 ## Description
-This Project consists of designing a smart contract in order to manage destitions of any kind amongst a consortium.
+This Project consists of designing a smart contract in order to manage desitions of any kind amongst a consortium.

 This consortium will consist of a non-limited ammount of people, who will be able to propose the addition or removal of another members to/from the consortium.